na-na-hi/renget/archive/holdingthebag.md

-f!!! info Blue Archive General Clubs/Circles/Friend Database Last updated: 29th May.
+f!!! info Blue Archive General Clubs/Circles/Friend Database Last updated: 1st June.
 All dates dd/mm.
 If you need a club added or have an update for your club, please post in the general with the words "club" or "rentry" in your post or quote the OP, I check daily and pick up any changes.

 Servers/clubs are region specific.